hyperledger/besu-docs/docs/public-networks/get-started/connect/sync-node.md

 Archive nodes can do everything full nodes do, and they can access historical state data.
 Archive nodes require more disk space than full nodes.

+Besu needs to connect with other peers in order to sync with the network.
+If your node is having trouble peering, try [troubleshooting peering.](../../how-to/troubleshoot/troubleshoot-peering.md)

 ## Sync times

 To sync with a public network, Besu runs two processes in parallel: the world state sync and the